Island Life – Part 2 – Birds & Mammals

 Within a couple of weeks our first pond skater arrived, followed by several of its friends!
 These insects are great to watch scooting across the surface of the pond in search of food.
 They regularly battle each other, that or they get very frisky, we’re not sure which.
 Apparently they use the middle legs for propulsion, the back legs to steer and the front ones for grabbing their prey.

-Next insect to appear was this diving beetle which flew in and plopped into the pond while we were sitting watching.
+Next insect to appear was a diving beetle which flew in and plopped into the pond while we were sitting watching.
 These diving beetles come to the surface and collect a bubble of air to breathe, so he or she pops up to the surface quite often.

 Since then we have spotted numerous medium sized beetles whizzing around the pond, all adding to the food chain.

 The biggest excitement though was the arrival of our first damselfly – a Large Red Damselfly to be precise.
 Hopefully this will be the first of many damselfly and dragonfly species to use the pond and I can do a full post on them soon.
-In the meantime here is our first one.

-Other insects have been using the pond in other ways; a Holly Blue caught drinking from the pond, an Orange Tip butterfly nectaring off the cuckooflower and this snazzily striped hoverfly buzzing all over the place.
+Other insects have been using the pond in other ways; a Holly Blue caught drinking from the pond, an Orange Tip butterfly nectaring off the cuckooflower and snazzily striped hoverflies buzzing all over the place.
 The hoverflies have clearly been making whoopee as we’ve already started finding their larvae – the delightfully named rat-tailed maggots in the pond.
 Wriggling and semi-transparent these are very difficult to photograph, the best I could do was this short video.

 The birds have of course continued to make good use of the pond (drinking, bathing, catching insects), to the point I feel they are annoyed with me for hogging it by sitting there for so long.
 My favourites so far are this pair of young magpies, exploring the world for the first time.
 They go everywhere together and particularly like the pond, squabbling one minute and then looking to each other for reassurance the next – a typical pair of siblings.